 Through many years of volunteering in different fields such as wildlife shelters and biodiversity research I ended up volunteering in the battle against plastic pollution.
 In the last 3 years I've been co-directing Plastic Free Israel, an NGO that changed my life, gaining knowledge about the world of marine conservation.
 As a beach cleanup team led I got exposed to the world of beach trash and especially plastic and as and artist I got fascinated with trash art - from there, it's all history.

 I use art to educate and to expose people to our incredible wildlife, their stories and what they are going through because of our behavior.
 I use art to remind people that there are other species in this complex web of life, that needs protecting and caring.
 I use trash in art to let it speak for itself and keep it from entering the oceans and harm wildlife, every piece counts.

-If you read so far, I want to thank you for visiting my website and hope you enjoy at the art and help me spread awareness about our planet and wildlife.
+If you have read this far, I want to thank you for visiting my website and hope you enjoy the art that I create and help me spread awareness about our planet and wildlife.